Quantum Techniques for Stochastic Mechanics: Annihilation and creation operators

-They're just differentiation and multiplication by $z$, respectively.
+However, there's a good reason for this trick.
+We can define two operators on formal power series, called the {\bf annihilation operator}: and the {\bf creation operator}: They're just differentiation and multiplication by $z$, respectively.
 So, for example, suppose we start out being 100\% sure we have $n$ rabbits for some particular number $n$.
 Then $\psi_n = 1$, while all the other probabilities are 0, so:

 If we then apply the creation operator, we obtain

 Voil\`{a}!
 One more rabbit!

 The annihilation operator is more subtle.
 If we start out with $n$ rabbits: